How To Use Green Screen Video Effects In Video Production

 ADDITIONAL INFO ON GREEN SCREEN

-After posting this last night, I heard from a reader, Andre Campbell, who works in the midst of it all in Los Angels.
+After posting this last night, I heard from a reader, Andre Campbell, who works in the midst of it all in Los Angeles.
 I wanted to share his tips with everyone since they are so awesome!

 Green Screen tips from Andre: